zdravkov/kendo-docs/api/mobile/pane.md

 ### initial `String`

- The id of the initial mobilie View to display.
+ The id of the initial mobile View to display.

 ### layout `String`